Aren’t kids adorable?

 Legoland is typically the setting for a perfect storm of excessive energy and piercing shrills of joy that erupt from kids running from one attraction to another.
 Imagine a more peaceful opportunity to take in the intricate detail displayed in a model of Atlanta and surrounding landmarks made entirely of Legos.
 In addition to basking in the tiny building block glory, participants of “Adult Night” enjoy activities that catapult them back to their early days of constructing structural masterpieces brick-by-brick.
 This event is held on the third Thursday of every month from 7pm - 9pm, and it’s worth investigating if you’re up for tapping into your creative and playful side.

 Trampolines are fixtures in so many childhood memories.
-SkyZone is place for kids of all ages to have access to not one, but several interconnected trampolines to create the most epic bouncing experience ever.
-While they don't host events exclusive to adults, they do offer SkyFITNESS classes that are attended mostly by adults who have embraced the exercise benefits of reviving this childhood pastime.
-Head to one of these classes while the kids are in school to reach the maximum adult-only benefits.
-Locations are currently just in the 'burbs (Roswell, Suwanee, and Kennesaw).
+SkyZone is a place for kids of all ages to have access to not one, but several interconnected trampolines to create the most epic bouncing experience ever.
+Locations are currently just in the ‘burbs (Roswell, Suwanee, and Kennesaw).